lf-edge/eve/docs/LOGGING.md

 ## Log export to cloud

 "loguploader" is a pillar service which is responsible for uploading the gzip log files to the controller.
 The binary data of a gzip file is the payload portion of the authentication protobuf envolope structure.
-This is similar to all the other EVE POST messages, except that in those messsages the payload usually is data of another protobuf structure.
+This is similar to all the other EVE POST messages, except that in those messages the payload usually is data of another protobuf structure.

 The upload is one gzip file at a time.
 The "loguploader" finds the earliest timestamp from the gzip file's filename and sends the data to the controller.
-If the upload is sucessful, then the uploaded gzip file is moved from the directory to the /persist/newlog/keepSentQueue directory.
+If the upload is successful, then the uploaded gzip file is moved from the directory to the /persist/newlog/keepSentQueue directory.
 If the upload encounters an error, it will come back to retry again.
 There can be several different failure cases:

 1) the upload has no reply from the server and is TCP timed out
 2) the upload gets http status code of 503 indicating that the controller is undergoing an update
 3) the upload gets http status code of 4xx
 4) the upload gets other types of error

 For the case 1 and 2, "loguploader" will just come back to retry the same gzip file again (the earliest in timestamp).
 After it repeats this 3 times, the "uploader" will mark the controller as "unreachable".
 This "unreachable" status affects the disk space management by "newlogd" as mentioned above.
-For case 3, if it repeats continously for 10 times for the same gzip file, this gzip file will be moved into "/persist/newlog/failedUpload" directory, this is to prevent one bad file stops the other log files to be uploaded forever.
+For case 3, if it repeats continuously for 10 times for the same gzip file, this gzip file will be moved into "/persist/newlog/failedUpload" directory, this is to prevent one bad file stops the other log files to be uploaded forever.
 There is no special action for case 4, the "loguploader" will come back to retry again later.

 The uploading is controlled on a scheduled timer.
 When the timer fires, the "loguploader" checks both "devUpload" and "appUpload" directories, and picks file the earliest in timestamp of the gzip filename in the directory for uploading.
 The duration of the timer delay stays the same for 20 minutes, then it is recalculated.
-The current EVE implementaion calculates the timer delay based on these conditions:
+The current EVE implementation calculates the timer delay based on these conditions:

 * if the controller is in "unreachable" status, then the delay is set to a random in the range of 3 minutes to 15 minutes.
 This is mainly due to if the controller is out of reach for a while, many devices has many accumulated logs to be sent to the cloud, to space out the load in a longer duration will help the server side dealing with huge load in the initial startup stage.
 * the device boots up, the timer value is set to 90 seconds (the first 20 minutes)